Fortunately, there are many thinking errors we can make in our marriage and survive.

 We can overreact in anger at times and receive forgiveness.
 We can miss an important anniversary and still be able to make amends.
 We can even experience the occasional unkind action and make it up to our mate.

 There are other ‘mistakes’ however, that are not so easily forgotten.
-There are actions taken which, if they occur consistently, erode the very fabric of our relationship.
+There are actions which, if they occur consistently, erode the fabric of our relationship.
 These ‘thinking errors,’ what the 12 Step Program calls ‘stinkin’ thinkin,’ are corrosive.
 These ‘errors,’ over time, corrode trust, vibrancy and the very health of the relationship.

 These actions are so corrosive because they are grounded in the primary Thinking Error—Denial.

 Someone has defined denial—the avoidance of taking responsibility for one’s behavior—as Don’t Even Notice I Am Lying to myself.
 Because I am lying to myself, I cannot, nor will not, fully own the damage of what I am doing to you.
 Hence, nothing changes and the destructive behaviors continue—eroding the relationship.

 Here are some of the major ‘thinking errors’ that interrupt our ability to take responsibility.
 Judge for yourself how you see them impacting your relationships.

 - Denial: “I am not doing anything wrong.
 I have no problem.”

 - Blame-shifting: “It’s not me that’s doing anything wrong.
 It’s not my fault.
 It’s your fault.”